Returning to Repayment on Federal Student Loans

 And what that's about, it's about the habit of repaying.
 Just getting in the habit of repayment.
 And that's one of the, what's part of the psychology behind that loan rehabilitation program that I mentioned to you before is the reason you have to make nine consecutive payments, is part of it is showing good faith, but the other part is getting you back in the habit of making the payment.

 One of the other issues is we've got 42 million people, all being taken off this waiver at the same time.
 Now I know that the department of education and the servicers have been working very hard to prepare for this, but the fact of the matter is you can’t prepare for this.

 It's going to be a tidal wave and I think people are, borrowers are going to have, might experience extended wait times, reaching their loan servicers to ask questions.
 They should expect to have experienced longer wait times getting paperwork processed, like if they have to apply for a lower payment option or a deferment.

-Jonathan Hughes: If they're doing that, if they're looking in mid-November and they're trying to figure this out, can they actually contact their servicer and be counseled on which option is going to be the best for them before?
+Jonathan Hughes: Can they actually contact their servicer and be counseled on which option is going to be the best for them before?

 Betsy Mayotte: Yeah, a thousand percent.
 Yes.
 There are, servicers can go through the different repayment options with them.

 If the borrower's ready with some numbers, meaning they should, what they should at the bars should have in front of them is there, or at least a ballpark adjusted gross income.
 Understanding what their family size is, having a general idea of what they can afford, whether, if they are married, whether their spouse has student loans, because that can be part of the calculation and what their spouse's income might be.